In Conclusion WCC

 f you have been looking for the signs that mark

-the return of Deity/God to the world of man, you might give serious consideration
+the return of Ultimacy to the world of man, you might give serious consideration

 to the above dynamics.
 In effect, the arising of 'certainty' within the field of human knowing constitutes the FIRST tangible evidence,

-in modern times, that confirms the refocusing of Deity/God's attention upon the human condition.
+in modern times, that confirms the refocusing of Deity's attention upon the human condition.

-It also provides us with the means by which to determine His progress in the
+It also provides us with the means by which to determine Its progress in the

 possible reestablishment of